BellaTatts/Digital-writing-folio/Week 3.md

 **How are those elements meaningful?**

-A: When we consider a print work as 'good' or 'meaningful' its normally for a number of reasons - the writing style, clarity of information told (is there a clear beginnig, middle and end), the central turning point of a story, the climax.
-And most importnatly I beleive is the readability.
-It matters not if your work has the makings of the next Jane Austen if the reader gets lost in the acndeotes and vocab.
-So when we look at E lit and more importantly the examples above we have to take into account that such things like structure and understanding are now entierly in the hands of the viewer, which now makes such elements and bits of coding we cannot see even more important.
-For E lit, it isnt just about the parts you can see, but the parts you can interact with, the things you can do.
-There are many times when reading a book where you wish you could make a different decision but are not able to - in first draft of the revolution you can.
-Or where you require both the visual and written work to write a story that most fiction books just dont have, in the gathering cloud a story is told with more than just words but with sporadically placed images that pop up as you continue.
+A: When we consider a print work as 'good' or 'meaningful', it's normally for several reasons - the writing style, clarity of information told (is there a clear beginning, middle and end), the central turning point of a story, the climax.
+And most importantly, I believe is the readability.
+It matters not if your work has the makings of the next Jane Austen if the reader gets lost in the anecdotes and vocabulary.
+So when we look at E lit and more importantly the examples above, we have to take into account that such things as structure and understanding are now entirely in the hands of the viewer, which now makes such elements and bits of coding we cannot see even more important.
+For E lit, it isn't just about the parts you can see, but the parts you can interact with, the things you can do.
+There are many times when reading a book where you wish you could make a different decision, but are not able to - in the first draft of the revolution, you can.
+Or where you require both the visual and written work to write a story that most fiction books just don't have, in the gathering cloud, a story is told with more than just words but with sporadically placed images that pop up as you continue.

 **How are the works read differently from print literature?**

-A:  If I was to try and picture shade for example as a print version, I would have to assume that such a book would be targeted to a younger audience.
-I cannot see how you would be able to achieve such a thing in a small print book - maybe in sections you can fit in an if scenario where the reader writes different options which correlate to a certain directives, but even then it would make for such a clunky read.
-Similar thing for the others - 'the gathering cloud' could potentially work in a poetry book with the images overlapping already, first draft revolution could be done as a multi part series with every option a new book to experience how certain responses can change an outcome.
-Taroko Gorge would also have a similar problem seeing as it uses
+A:  If I were to try and picture shade, for example, as a print version, I would have to assume that such a book would be targeted to a younger audience.
+I cannot see how you would be able to achieve such a thing in a small print book - maybe in sections, you can fit in an if scenario where the reader writes different options which correlate to certain directives, but even then, it would make for such a clunky read.
+Similar thing for the others - 'the gathering cloud' could potentially work in a poetry book with the images overlapping already, first draft revolution could be done as a multi-part series with every option a new book to experience how certain responses can change an outcome.
+Taroko Gorge would also have a similar problem, seeing as it uses

 **How is electronic literature different from print literature?**

-A: Well to start, the relationship between author and viewer is vastly different, with E lit having an almost copilot when the present their work, particularly if it is interactive, which allows individuals to make their own decisions and turns it from a one sided read to a multifaceted choose your own story.
+A: Well, to start, the relationship between author and viewer is vastly different, with E lit having an almost copilot when the present their work, particularly if it is interactive, which allows individuals to make their own decisions and turns it from a one sided read to a multifaceted choose your own story.
 The next and most obvious point would be the medium in which it is presented, Print literature as the name suggests is a physical copy of a piece of work, whilst E lit is a computer-based work (there is a lot more involved than just that, but the gist of where the work originates is correct).
-The most important part however is how a work is read.
+The most important part however, is how a work is read.

 **What are the qualities of the works we might consider as qualities of electronic literature?**